ToastWallet/core/README.md

+# No Longer Maintained
+Please note Toast Wallet is no longer actively maintained.
+It is recommended that you use the releases or browser version only for migration purposes.
 # Toast Wallet core
 This contains the core javascript and css of the wallet.
 Each specific platform has a repo that wraps the html5 app.
 # Git usage